MauRoFMF/MauRoFMF/README.md

 - 👋 Hi, I’m Mauro
-- 👀 I’m interested in learning programming 🖥️, VTT 🚴‍,esports 🎮 and football ⚽.
+- 👀 I’m interested in IT 🖥️, VTT 🚴‍,esports 🎮 and football ⚽.

 <!---
 MauRoFMF/MauRoFMF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.